tcsullens/tcsullens.github.io/resources.md

 permalink: /resources/
 ---

-# Technical Resources

-A curated collection of technical articles, blog posts, and resources that I've found valuable in my work as an infrastructure engineer.
+A curated collection of technical articles, blog posts, and resources that I've found valuable in my work or influenced my thinking as an engineer.

 ## Technical